 I wrote about the MyFutures project earlier this year (when we visited its inaugural conference – MyFutures Symposium in TU Delft) and then later about our presentation of the Future Probing method to the team (MyFutures & More).
-Back then the idea to run a demo session was coined but it remained very vague and the date of such session kept being postponed.
+The idea to run a demo session was coined back then but it remained fairly vague and the date of such a session kept being postponed.

 This is what happens when I forget to take pictures during our meetings 🙁 I then have to use any other (more or less) relevant images to illustrate it – in this case, this is just a picture of sunny but a very stormy day of Feb 24th, when we had a follow-up meeting with the MyFutures team.

 I wrote earlier about a 1/2 day conference that we attended earlier in January (MyFutures Symposium in U Delft), and also mentioned that I sent my feedback about MyFutures’ approach.
 Well, apparently this and other conversations within the project team lead to invitation to a meeting where we would tell more about our Future Probing method.

 The meeting was kindly hosted by the Alissa+Nienke, a design studio in Eindhoven (Alissa van Asseldonk, one of the co-founders, was present, too).
 It was quite intense conversation, very amicable too, but with a lot of ‘probing questions’.
 I sense that what we do (and the dolphins!) have stirred a considerable interest.
 We agreed to think about a possible demo version of Future Probing for the project team, perhaps later in the summer.

 Few days ago we attended a very interesting event, a symposium (?) of the MyFutures project run by the Design Department of University of Delft together with a few partners.
 We have learned about this project last year, from our partners from STBY, but by then the information was very sparse.